 Baked Brie with Jam

 - 1 teaspoon fresh lime juice

-Preheat oven to 350 degrees.
-Line a small baking sheet with parchment.
+- Preheat oven to 350°F. Line a small baking sheet with parchment paper.

 - The cranberry mixture can be made a few days ahead of time and stored in the fridge.
 Warm mixture in the microwave or on the stovetop and add to baked brie.